Architectural Designer + Passivhaus Designer + Retrofit Coordinator

 Given the current climate crisis the Passivhaus standard is really the only way we can build new and reach net zero carbon emissions.

-It is is also possible to retrofit existing buildings to a passive house standard called EnerPHit, more information can be found on the Passive House Institute page
+It is possible to retrofit existing buildings to a passive house standard called EnerPHit, more information can be found on the Passive House Institute page

 Whole House Retrofit